-In his book The Intentional Family, Bill Dougherty discusses “rituals of connection” as an important tool for successful relationships.
-A ritual of connection is a way of regularly turning towards your partner that can be counted on.
+Rituals of connection are an important tool for successful relationships and a way of regularly turning towards your partner that can be counted on.

 Erica and Rob, both in their late forties, have been happily married for ten years and are raising three children.
 When I asked Rob about the rituals in their marriage, he reflects: